aws/aws-durable-execution-sdk-js/LANGUAGE_SDK_SPECIFICATION.md

 - Include warnings in documentation about replay behavior
 - Offer testing utilities that can help validate deterministic behavior

-The SDK CANNOT:
+The SDK is not responsible for:

-- Prevent users from writing non-deterministic code
+- Preventing users from writing non-deterministic code
-- Detect all forms of non-determinism
+- Detecting all forms of non-determinism
-- Guarantee that user code will execute deterministically
+- Guaranteeing that user code will execute deterministically

+**Note:** Some languages have inherently non-deterministic constructs that may require alternatives:

+- Java: Use `LinkedHashMap` instead of `HashMap` (iteration order is not guaranteed)
+- Go: Map iteration order is purposefully randomized
+- Other languages may have similar constructs requiring deterministic alternatives

 **SDK Guarantees During Replay:**